pocl/pocl/doc/sphinx/source/notes_6_1.rst

 Work-group vectorization improvements
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

+* Improve work-group vectorization of kernels which use the global id as the iteration variable.
+Now the loop vectorizer should generate wide loads/stores more often than falling back to scatter/gather.
-The WG vectorization with the 'loopvec' method is enabled again.
+* The WG vectorization with the 'loopvec' method is enabled again, there was an issue when upgrading to the latest LLVM version.
+  Now there's a regression test in place for avoiding accidents like this in the futre.

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 Miscellaneous